Kyrsten Sinema

 Sinema won the 2018 Senate election to replace the retiring Jeff Flake, defeating Republican nominee Martha McSally.
-She is the first openly bisexual and the second openly LGBT woman (after Tammy Baldwin) to be elected to the House of Representatives and to the Senate, in 2012 and 2018, respectively.
-She also was the first woman elected to the Senate from Arizona and is the only openly religiously unaffiliated member of Congress.

-Sinema is considered a centrist and a key swing vote in the Senate, which was split 50–50 between Democrats and Republicans in the 117th U.S. Congress.
-She is one of three independents in the Senate, the others being Bernie Sanders and Angus King, both of whom also caucus with the Democrats.
+She became the first openly bisexual and the second openly LGBTQ woman (after Tammy Baldwin) to be elected to the Senate.
+Sinema also became the first woman elected to the Senate from Arizona and the only religiously unaffiliated member of the Senate.
+She was one of four independents in the Senate, alongside Bernie Sanders, Angus King, and Joe Manchin, all of whom caucused with the Democrats.

+Sinema was considered a key swing vote in the Senate during the 117th and 118th Congresses, when it was almost evenly split between Democrats and Republicans.
+On March 5, 2024, she announced she would not seek reelection and was succeeded by Democrat Ruben Gallego.

 Early life and education

 Sinema was born in Tucson, Arizona, on July 12, 1976, to Marilyn (Wiley) and Dan Sinema.
 Sinema has an older brother and younger sister.
 Her father was an attorney.
 Her parents divorced when she was a child, and her mother, who had custody of the children, remarried.
-With her siblings, mother, and stepfather, Sinema moved to DeFuniak Springs, Florida, a small town in the Panhandle.
+With her siblings, mother, and stepfather, Sinema moved to DeFuniak Springs, Florida, a small town on the Panhandle.

+Poverty and contradictions with family

-When her stepfather lost his job and the bank foreclosed on their home, the family lived for three years in an abandoned gas station.
-Sinema has said that for two years they had no toilet or electricity while living there.
-She later recalled, "My stepdad built a bunkbed for me and my sister.
+Sinema has said that when her stepfather lost his job and the bank foreclosed on their home, the family lived for three years in an abandoned gas station and that for two years they had no toilet or electricity while living there.
+She later recalled: "My stepdad built a bunkbed for me and my sister.
 We separated our bunkbed from the kitchen with one of those big chalkboards on rollers.
 I knew that was weird.
 A chalkboard shouldn't be a wall.
 A kitchen should have running water."

-According to journalist Jonathan Martin in The New York Times, Sinema has given "contradictory answers about her early life", and her mother and stepfather have filed court documents saying they had made monthly payments for gas, electricity, and phone bills, even though Sinema had said they had been "without running water or electricity".
+According to journalist Jonathan Martin in The New York Times, Sinema has given "contradictory answers about her early life," and her mother and stepfather have filed court documents saying they had made monthly payments for gas, electricity, and phone bills, even though Sinema had said they had been "without running water or electricity".
 Asked whether she had embellished details from her childhood, Sinema said, "I've shared what I remember from my childhood.
 I know what I lived through."
+Sinema was raised as a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).